iffiX/machin/docs/source/tutorials/data_flow_in_machin.rst

 prioritized experience replay), :class:`.DistributedBuffer` used in :class:`.IMPALA`, and :class:`.DistributedPrioritizedBuffer` used in :class:`.DQNApex` and :class:`.DDPGApex`.

-We will revisit the internal implementations of distributed buffers in the :ref:`distributed <distributed:buffer>` section.
+We will not discuss about the internal implementations of distributed buffers here.

 Algorithm
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++